coltonb02/coltonb02/README.md

 ## Objective

-My journey in all things technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically looking to become a Tier 1 Analyst.
+My journey in all things technology has led me to develop a passion for cybersecurity/IT, and I am now eager to transition into this field in any way I can!

 ## Skills